kruug/manjarno/README.md

 The second time when the SSL certificates expired, they did the same [7].
 It happened again, now at three times and counting.
 [16] Fourth time is the charm!
-[2022-06-26, source to follow]
+[2022-06-26, source to follow] Fifth time the certificate has been allowed to expire.
+[2022-08-17, link to follow]

 # DDoS'ing the AUR